 A country property within a mile of the Napa city limits was purchased in 1972, and papers were filed for non-profit status, which was finalized the next year.
 After a difficult legal battle to obtain a use permit (with neighbors who opposed having people with special needs in their neighborhood - (remember, this was the early 1970's), the first house opened to 6 residents, and the second home followed in August of that year.

-The Kerson's son, Michael, and his wife, Nancy, have continuously directed Vine Village's growth and progress since 1973.
+The Kerson's son, Michael, and his wife, Nancy, continuously directed Vine Village's growth and progress from 1973 to 2023.
 Their daughter, Saanen, joined the staff in 2007, and in 2023 became the new Executive Director of the new mission, to provide counsel and assistance to people with disabilities and their families..

-Vine Village is a lively, vibrant program that changes and grows with the times.
+Vine Village is a resilient program that changes and grows with the times.
 And yet the basic values of respect and personal choice have remained the same.